 Bocconi University - Department of Finance; Bocconi University - IGIER - Innocenzo Gasparini Institute for Economic Research

 This paper studies theoretically and empirically whether and how governments can affect the behaviour of CEOs and firm performance with prestigious government awards.
 We present a simple model to develop the hypothesis that government awards have a negative effect on firm performance.
 This effect is stronger in non-competitive industries.
 The empirical analysis uses two legal reforms in New Zealand: knighthoods and damehoods were abolished in April 2000 but reinstated in August 2009.
 The findings are consistent with the predictions of the model.
-Overall, our results indicate that governments can redirect firms towards a "stakeholder view"; through the use of government awards to the detriment of shareholders.
+Overall, our results indicate that governments can redirect firms towards a "stakeholder view"; through the use of highly prestigious and scarcely awarded honours to the detriment of shareholders.

 Keywords: Awards, CEO Incentives, Employment, Stakeholder-oriented Firms